-The table below shows the contaminants we found last year or the most recent time we sampled for that contaminant.
-The table also shows the levels of those contaminants and the Environmental Protection Agency's limits.
-Substances that we tested for but did not find are not included in the table.
+The tables on the following page show the contaminants we found last year or the most recent time we sampled for that contaminant.
+They also show the levels of those contaminants and the Environmental Protection Agency's limits.
+Substances that we tested for but did not find are not included in the tables.

 We sample for some contaminants less than once a year because their levels in water are not expected to change from year to year.
-If we found any of these contaminants the last time we sampled for them, we included them in the table below with the detection date.
+If we found any of these contaminants the last time we sampled for them, we included them in the tables below with the detection date.